insideout/ai/_posts/2020-02-21-inspur-re-elected-as-member-of-spec-ossc-and-chair-of-spec-machine-learning.md

 ---
 category: news
 title: "Inspur Re-Elected as Member of SPEC OSSC and Chair of SPEC Machine Learning"
-excerpt: "It is worth noting that Inspur, a re-elected OSSC member, was also re-elected as the chair of the SPEC Machine Learning (SPEC ML) working group.
-The development plan of ML test benchmark proposed by Inspur has been approved by members which aims to provide users with standard on evaluating machine learning computing performance.
-SPEC is a ..."
+excerpt: "Machine Learning is an important direction in AI development.
+Different computing accelerator technologies such as GPU, FPGA, ASIC, and different AI frameworks such as TensorFlow and Pytorch provide customers with a rich marketplace of options.
+However, the next important thing for the customer to consider is how to evaluate the computing ..."
 publishedDateTime: 2020-02-21T14:07:00Z
 webUrl: "https://www.businesswire.com/news/home/20200221005123/en/Inspur-Re-Elected-Member-SPEC-OSSC-Chair-SPEC"
 type: article
-quality: 52
+quality: 37
-heat: 52
+heat: 37
 published: false

 provider: